|

 3.00 Credits

-This course is designed to give students the skills needed to diagnose and repair the complex systems found in today?s modern hybrid vehicles.
+This course is designed to give students the skills needed to diagnose and repair the complex systems found in today's modern hybrid vehicles.
 The primary focus will be on various vehicle systems and the way they work on hybrid vehicles.
-Because every auto manufacturer builds their hybrid systems differently, hybrid drive train function as it relates to specific makes and models will also be thoroughly discussed.
+Because every auto manufacturer builds their hybrid systems differently, hybrid drive train functions, as they relate to specific makes and models, will also be thoroughly discussed.
 The function and service of pure electric vehicles will also be covered.
-The student will be able to not only service these systems, but they will also be able to diagnose and repair problems that can occur in specific hybrid cars and trucks.
+The student will be able to not only service these systems but they will also be able to diagnose and repair problems that can occur in specific hybrid cars and trucks.

 -